 There is a very popular Salem Witch Trial Historical Tour that walks through the memorial, but if you'd prefer, like me, to not follow a group, there is a Self-guided smart phone Walking Tour that guides you around Salem to visit the main sites, providing you information on your phone.

 The one victim that struck me the most was Giles Corey, the only victim who did not die by hanging.
 After refusing to enter a plea, he was subsequently stripped, boards laid upon him and heavy boulders placed on top.
 Over the course of three days, more were added until he succumbed to his injuries.

 The memorial is set next to The Burying Point Cemetery, the oldest known burying ground for the town of Salem, where many of the notable characters of the Salem Witch Trails are buried.

 Though it was not known for certain, it was believed the accused witches in Salem were hung on what is now called Gallows Hill.
-Eerily, a children's play park exists there today.
+I visited the believed location of Gallows Hill and eerily, a children's play park exists there today.

 A 2016 discovery now believes the victims were hung not too far from Gallows Hill, on a piece of land called Proctors Ledge.
 A memorial has since been created on that very spot.

-After a quick stop in Boston, I packed up and began the long drive north to Toronto, the whispers (and screams) of accused witches keeping me company on the ride.
+After a full day exploring Salem, Massachusetts, and a quick stop in Boston, I packed up and began the long drive north to Toronto, the whispers (and screams) of accused witches keeping me company on the ride.